davewragg/davewragg.github.io/books/tales-of-the-plains.md

 _'Book 2 of the Tales of the Plains sees higher stakes, a bigger vista, a badder villain, a taller Javani, and even more classic Wragg one-liners.
 A fun-filled romp with a serious heart and a cast of loveable rogues.'_
 Anna Stephens, author of the GODBLIND trilogy and SONGS OF THE DROWNED

+_'A tale full of heart: heart warming, wrenching and stopping in equal measure.
+I love Wragg's wild, western-inspired world and its rabble of humorously and sensitively crafted characters, the kind that keep you company long after reading.'_
+Cari Thomas, Sunday Times Bestselling author of THREADNEEDLE

+_'A story about growing up, growing old, dreams, betrayal, greed and consequences, all wrapped up in a neat package of action and tied off with a perky bow of banter.
+I enjoyed hating the villain almost as much as I enjoyed rooting for Ree and Javani.'_
+Peter Newman, Gemmell Award-winning author of THE VAGRANT and THE DEATHLESS

 _'Diamond wit, blade-sharp dialogue and a cast of characters so compelling I’d give my right hand to save them were they real… this is not just Wragg’s best book, but everything I adore about modern fantasy in one volume.'_
 Ed Crocker, author of Epic fantasy trilogy LIGHTFALL